Academic Resource Center

 Where to get help

-For tech support during the academic year, call the Help Desk at x4976, or the Tech Services Office in the library at x5062.
-You also can email firstname.lastname@example.org or visit the Help Desk in Olin 168.
+For tech support during the academic year, call the Help Desk at x4976, or the Tech Desk in the library at x5062.
+You also can email firstname.lastname@example.org or visit the Help Desk at Technology Services (across from College House and Clarette's Restaurant.)
 Technology Services maintains an extensive website packed with information about campus technology resources, training and workshop opportunities, and online documentation covering a broad collection of topics such as using specific resources and software, and setting up and using email.

 Please be sure to look at Whitman's policies and guidelines for use of information technology and network resources in the Rights and Responsibilities section of this handbook, or online at wcts.whitman.edu/policies.